webrtc/webrtc-org/native-code/ios/index.md

 multiple architectures, and will work both on device and in the simulator, a script is available [here][3]

+Please note that you can not ship the FAT framework binary with your app if you intend to distribute it through the app store.
+To solve this either remove "x86-64" from the list of architectures in the [build script][3] or split the binary and recreate it without x86-64.
+For instructions on how to do this see [here][7]

 [1]: {{ site.baseurl }}/native-code/development/prerequisite-sw/
 [2]: {{ site.baseurl }}/native-code/development/